jnf/jnf.dev/src/content/essays/2021-03-15-practical-divination/content.md

 category: "Essays"
 ---

 Hi friends.
-I want to share one of my more controversial management techniques with you: **divination**.
+I want to share one of my more controversial engineering management techniques with you: **divination**.
 It's a visualization technique, a framework of using the lens of the present to examine the past to understand the future.
 I believe in divination, especially as tool for aligning my intellect and emotions.
-Whether or not you believe in any kind of spiritual divination is secondary to the fact that it's a simple and effective diagnostic tool for deep thinking.
+Whether or not you believe in any kind of spiritual component to divination is secondary to the fact that it's an effective triage tool for deep thinking and planning.

 ![The Botanica Tarot (major Arcana) by [Kevin Jay Stanton](https://www.patreon.com/kevinjaystanton).
 The cards are in a loose pile, face down, on a wood table.
 Three cards are face up in a row above the pile.
 They are **Strength**, **The High Priestess**, and **The Hierophant**. ](./images/001.jpeg)